bcourtney5965/RESTful-API-and-File-Reading-Project/README.md

 About
 -----------------
-A backend cooding challenge I completed that:
+A backend coding challenge I completed that:
 1. Reads the content from the files in the /data directory
 2. Scores the content according to a set of rules
 3. Stores this data in mySQL